stefp/FOR-species/README.md

 Repository for the work related to the tree species classification using proximally sensed laser scanning data (TLS, MLS, ULS).
 This work is part of the COST action 3DForEcoTech (https://3dforecotech.eu/)

 # What is the study case about
-In the following google doc you can find the description of the study case:
+In this [google doc](https://docs.google.com/document/d/1ZbccmFbWLmyGxzJlcaE7QMqwauBFxgBb3gTPkEImuwg/edit) you can find the description of the study case.

 # Available data sources
 The following google sheet describes the available datasets: https://docs.google.com/spreadsheets/d/1-HPtnaIR7NCAsvfiKfIwKoXwYKKy_oqfgBvkJBkN-HU/edit#gid=0

+WildForest3D

 | Dataset name  | Data URL | Paper URL | Github URL | In pyTreeDb | n trees | n species | data type |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |